SMS vs WhatsApp for transactional alerts

 What are transactional notifications or messages?

-In order to ensure you have the right frame of references, here are quick indsutry-wise examples of transactional notifications that you would come across as a consumer/ user on a day-to-day basis:
+In order to ensure you have the right frame of references, here are quick indsutry-wise examples of transactional message that you would come across as a consumer/ user on a day-to-day basis:

 • Logistics and E-commerce: Real-time delivery updates, shipping confirmations, and return processing notifications.